-Despite the reality that Paris can be an expensive city to indulge in, there are alternatives one can take to minimize the impact on a bank account and still get the enchanting experience of one of Europe’s most desired cities to visit.
+Despite the reality that Paris can be an expensive city to indulge in, there are alternatives one can take to minimize the impact on a bank account.
+Even on a budget, you can still get the full enchanting experience of this romantic city.

 Meaning “Our Lady of Paris,” this famous Roman Catholic cathedral is a must-see for its history and architecture.
 The line accumulates outside the main doors and a simple walk through tour is completely free, and donations are welcomed with the option to light a candle upon donating.

-Impressive stained glass windows, sculptures of biblical figures and gargoyles, and the architectural feat of the flying buttress all come together to make this Cathedral an iconic site to visit.
+Impressive stained glass windows, sculptures and gargoyles, and the architectural feat of the flying buttress all come together to make this Cathedral an iconic site to visit.
+Expect long lines and wait times, but get yourself a croissant to enjoy while you wait.

 Located a few blocks away from Notre Dame, this tourist/collectively created site in Paris has gained recent fame and interest on the internet from various celebrities locking their own locks on this bridge.
 Thousands of locks of different shapes and sizes are locked on this bridge, representative of a couples love for each other, many locks have names or initials written on them.
-While it looks somewhat tacky amongst the classical style of this city, it is still a site worth visiting for the picture value as well as the opportunity to leave a piece of yourself in Paris.
+While it looks somewhat tacky in the city, it is still a site worth visiting for the picture value You can leave a piece of yourself in Paris – although I have heard that it’s gotten so out of control that authorities do remove the locks.

 The Eiffel Tower